Logarithmic negative tangency and root stacks: Introduction

 \begin{customthm}{A}[\Cref{thm: correspondence smooth pairs}] Let $(X|D)$ be a smooth pair.
 In genus zero, with fixed numerical data $\Lambda$, the refined punctured Gromov--Witten theory coincides with the orbifold Gromov--Witten theory up to a rooting factor.
 Precisely, fix $r$ sufficiently large and let $X_r$ denote the $r$th root stack of $X$ along $D$.
 Then there is a correspondence

 satisfying the following virtual pushforward identities

 Moreover $\upalpha$ induces an isomorphism on coarse spaces, while $\upomega$ is an isomorphism. \end{customthm} We highlight two notable features.
 First, the comparison of spaces is significantly stronger than parallel results in the literature~\cite{AbramovichCadmanWise}.
-We do not simply prove that the spaces are birational or even virtually birational, but identify the spaces up to explicit root constructions.
+We do not simply prove that the spaces are birational or even virtually birational, but identify the spaces up to explicit root constructions\footnote{There is also a superficial difference between the comparison here and in~\cite{AbramovichCadmanWise}, arising from the fact that they use J. Li's expanded model for relative Gromov--Witten theory.
+In particular, it is noted there that the analogue of the map $\upomega$ is ``not an isomorphism even for large $r$''.
+This occurs because its domain carries the data of an expansion of the target.
+See~\cite{AbramovichMarcusWise} for further details on comparisons between models of logarithmic Gromov--Witten theory.}.
 Second, this stronger comparison of spaces, even at the level of universal targets, is actually insufficient to conclude the equality of invariants.
 As we have discussed, unlike the spaces of maps to universal targets appearing in~\cite{AbramovichWiseBirational,AbramovichCadmanWise,AbramovichMarcusWise}, the space $\Punct_\Lambda(\Acal(\Sigma)|\partial \Acal(\Sigma))$ carries a nontrivial virtual structure.
 A delicate comparison of obstruction theories is required even at the level of universal targets.
 See \Cref{sec: subtleties of negative tangency} for a detailed discussion.

+The morphism $\upalpha$ is constructed explicitly in \Cref{def: chimera}.
+At the level of universal targets, it is the pullback of a root construction along a stratum inclusion.
+It therefore behaves like a root construction followed by a finite gerbe.
+This should be contrasted with the situation of positive tangency, where the analogous map is simply a root construction.
+This explains the rational factor in the pushforward identity.

 We now state the generalisation to simple normal crossings pairs.
 Given a pair $(X|D)$, an \textbf{iterated blowup} is a sequence of blowups of closed strata.
 Given numerical data $\Lambda$, our previous work \cite{BNR2} identified a condition on iterated blowups called \textbf{$\Lambda$-sensitivity} (see \Cref{sec: slope-sensitivity}).
 It is satisfied by all sufficiently refined iterated blowups.